-- Federal, State and University of Lynchburg grants
+- Federal, state and University of Lynchburg grants

-- Federal Direct and Perkins loans
+- Federal Direct Loans and alternative loans

-- Federal work study or campus work program (Student Employment)
+- Federal work study or campus work program (student employment)

 The application process is the same for all three types of financial aid.
 Simply fill out the Free Application for Federal Student Aid (FAFSA) and we’ll figure out your eligibility.